 5. 4-7-8 Breathing Method

 For this exercise, the tip of your tongue should be in contact with the tissues behind your front teeth.
 When you exhale, you will make a gentle “woosh’ sound.
-After this step, you close your mouth and inhale through your nose and count to four.
+After this step, you close your mouth, inhale through your nose, and count to four.
 Hold your breath while you count to seven in your mind.
 And when you exhale, you should count to eight.
 This method is called 4-7-8 breathing.

 6. Extensive Breathing

-Your body breathes faster to receive a larger amount of air when it is stressed.
+Your body breathes faster to receive more air when it is stressed.
 Your body also gets fooled easily.
 Hence when you breathe slowly, it gets tricked into settling for a more relaxed position.
 Breathe in and count to three, breathe out and count to Inhale and exhale slowly and deeply.
 The numbers are actually up to you.
-But it would be best if you exhaled for a relatively longer time than you inhale.
+But it would be best if you exhaled for a relatively longer time than you inhaled.
 Take your time.
 This exercise helps you reset your autonomic nervous system.